aces/Loris/README.md

     cd /var/www/$projectname/tools
     ./install.sh
     ```
+    Run make (for production instances) or make dev (for development sandboxes).

 4. Apache configuration and restart
 LORIS requires Apache's mod_rewrite module to rewrite its URLs.
 Enable this module, then restart Apache: